Lucy Siegle: Fashion

 Siegle is critical of large fast fashion brands pretending to be ethical.
 She has said the whole UK movement is in danger of being co-opted and bought up by big brands and has been particularly critical of clothes recycling initiatives.

 Siegle is credited by friend and colleague Livia Firth with devising the Green Carpet Challenge (now run by Firth and her Eco Age brand).
 Together Firth and Siegle attended the 2011 Oscars to promote sustainable fashion and have worked on other events such as the Met Ball and the Golden Globes and BAFTAs.

 Siegle has also directed a short film, Green Cut, on sustainable fashion that was screened at the 2012 London Film Festival.

 In 2014, Siegle travelled to the Brazilian Amazon and on her return, established a project with Firth and Gucci to produce zero deforestation handbags.

 Personal life

-Siegle was born near Chester in the UK to an Irish father and Liverpudlian mother.
-She attended 15 schools, moving between the UK mainly the North West and the Republic of Ireland before her family settled in Devon.

-At the age of 17, she moved to London to study English and Drama at Queen Mary and Westfield and Central School of Speech and Drama, London graduating in 1995.

 Siegle married Ben Siegle in 2000 in an eco wedding at Hazelwood House in South Devon.

-She divides her time between London and Devon where her family now lives, near Newton Abbot.